Alluysl/minecraft-dust-cloud-generator/README.md

 # Dust particle generator

-A Unix program (I imagine it should compile on Windows) that creates mcfunction files that spawn dust particle clouds, from the vertices described in an OBJ file, and one that creates said files from a hard-coded bounding box.
+A Unix program that creates mcfunction files that spawn dust particle clouds, from the vertices described in an OBJ file, and one that creates said files from a hard-coded bounding box.

+Use MinGW or the WSL for usage on Windows.
+If you want compilation using the MSVC to be available, react to [this issue](https://github.com/Alluysl/minecraft-dust-cloud-generator/issues/3).

 ## Compilation